If you’re looking for a good way to get online at home that isn’t fixed-line broadband, you might be considering the Three 4G Hub router.

 To get set up, all you need to do is put the SIM card into the router, plug it in, and turn it on.
 You don’t need to wait for an engineer to come and visit to get started, like you might do with a traditional broadband provider.

 Once you’re online, the router will create a Wi-Fi network, just like your current Wi-Fi router, that up to 64 devices can connect to at once.
 It also has four Ethernet ports you can use to connect computers and games consoles to the router.

 Three 4G Hub unboxing

-- On the back of the router, you will find your power port, four LAN ports, an on/off switch, USB port, and two phone line ports, just like on a normal WiFi router.
+On the back of the router, you’ll find the power button, power port, a USB port, two phone ports, and four Ethernet ports.

 - An Ethernet cable.

 - A Three SIM card.

 - An information booklet from ZTE, the manufacturer of the router.

 Here’s how you set up your 4G Hub, and get online with the device.

 1. Insert the SIM card